 The production of this report reflects the combined effort of the IMRF staff under the leadership of the Board of Trustees and the Executive Director, Brian Collins.
 The Finance Department, under the direction of Mark Nannini, compiled the report.
-A special thank you to Finance staff who continued to deal with COVID 19 concerns and were still able to produce this report for the Board of Trustees and the 3,032 employers that participate in IMRF.
+A special thank you to Finance staff who dealt with COVID 19 concerns and were still able to produce this report for the Board of Trustees and the 3,027 employers that participate in IMRF.